blu256/duh/README.md

 ### Comments

 Any characted unused by the `duh` language is ignored.
-Thus, it is a safe bet that you can use all lowercase letters (some uppercase letters are reserved for debugging features) and all numbers.
+Thus, it is a safe bet that you can use all the lowercase letters (some uppercase letters are reserved for debugging features) and all numbers.